c4deszes/bike-rotor-sensor/hardware/docs/design/pwr_conditioning.rst

 .. hw-drs:: RPP Schotkky diode component list
     :id: HW_DRS_RPP_SCHOTTKY_DIODE
     :status: accepted
-    :satisfies: ext_CRS_LOCKOUT_ACTUATION_TIME

-    :download:`B140-13-F <../datasheets/B120-160B>` from Diodes Inc. is selected as the RPP diode.
+    :download:`B140-13-F <../datasheets/B120-160B.pdf>` from Diodes Inc. is selected as the RPP diode.
-    It has a breakdown voltage of 40V and maximum continuous current of 1A.
+    It has a breakdown voltage of 40V and a maximum continuous current of 1A.

 Calculation
 ~~~~~~~~~~~